jlauinger/go-unsafepointer-poc/README.md

 # Go unsafe.Pointer vulnerability POCs

 This is a series of proof of concept Go programs showing how the use of `unsafe.Pointer` can lead to different vulnerabilities.
-There are four examples in total.
+There are six examples in total.

 These examples accompany the blog post series [Exploitation Exercise with unsafe.Pointer in Go](https://dev.to/jlauinger/exploitation-exercise-with-unsafe-pointer-in-go-information-leak-part-1-1kga).